vshah99/Solactive-Assesment/README.md

 # Submission
 We are happy to see your project.
 If not already agreed otherwise, please send us your project as a link to your GitHub repo via mail to jobs@solactive.com.

+Please make sure that you clone the project instead of forking it.